 wJV + gen. "meaning [many people]" - as concerning [many, but] as concerning [one].
 Here expressing a characteristic quality; "the promise does not refer to 'seeds' as about many, but 'seed' as about one."

 epi + gen. "to" - Reference / respect, "about / concerning", seems the intended sense, although this is an unusual sense for the preposition; "It does not say, 'And to offsprings', referring to many, but referring to one, 'And to your offspring', who is Christ", ESV.
 BDAG suggests perspective.

 all (alla) "but" - Adversative, as NIV.

-oJV masc. pro. "who [is Christ]" - Nominative subject of the verb to-be.
+oJV masc. pro. "who [is Christ]" - [and to the seed of you] who [is christ].
+Nominative subject of the verb to-be.
 The antecedent "seed" is neuter so it should be "the one seed which is Christ", but obviously the pronoun has been attracted to the gender of its complement, namely, "Christ".

 touto de legw "what I mean is this:" - "Now what I am contending is this", Cassirer.

-gegonwV (ginomai) perf. part. "introduced" - having come into being.
+gegonwV (ginomai) perf. part. "introduced" - having come into being [after four hundred and thirty years].
 The participle, forming the rather long participial phrase, "having come into being after four hundred and thirty years", is adjectival, modifying "the law".
-The unwieldy nature of the phrase is possibly derogatory, a little poke in the eye for the law.
+The unwieldy nature of the phrase is possibly derogatory, a little poke in the eye for the law-party.
 "The law which has come into force", Zerwick.

 ouk akuroi (akurow) pres. "does not set aside" - does not annul, cancel, make invalid.
 "The law does not invalidate the covenant", Martyn.